Elliot Wave Theory Review

 Elliot was, however, more specific about his Waves, but whether the wave satisfies the necessary criteria to be an Elliot Wave can only be determined after the wave has already passed.
 For instance, Elliot said that impulse waves 1, 3, and 5 are impulse waves, and that Wave 5 retraces at least 70% of Wave 4.
 But then what if Wave 5 doesn't retrace at least 70% of Wave 4?
 And needless to say, you can't know this until Wave 5 has already passed.

-R. N. Elliot's career as a publisher of stock market strategies began when he impressed Charles J. Collins, a publisher of one of the market letters that Elliot had subscribed to, with a telegram stating that the low of the Dow Jones Industrial Average on March 12, 1935, was a bottom, and that the DJIA would rise thereafter.
+R. N. Elliot's career as a publisher of stock market strategies began when he impressed Charles J. Collins, a publisher of 1 of the market letters that Elliot had subscribed to, with a telegram stating that the low of the Dow Jones Industrial Average on March 12, 1935, was a bottom, and that the DJIA would rise thereafter.
 The market did rise substantially, which impressed Collins.
 Subsequently, Collins collaborated with Elliot on the 1st book about the Wave Principle.
 Below is a graph of closing prices of the Dow Jones Industrial Average for 1935.
 Do you see any Elliot Waves here?

 Graph of closing prices of the Dow Jones Industrial Average for 1935.